Fire Prevention At Home

 Fire Safety Tips For Children

 - Young children are not able to sense danger in the same way as adults.
-They have a very limited ability to react quickly and properly in an emergency situation as well as little control over their environment. this increases their risk of death and injury in a fire.
+They have a very limited ability to react quickly and properly in an emergency situation as well as little control over their environment.
+As a result, the risk of death and injury in a fire increases.

 - Keep matches, lighters, and other items used for ignition in a secured drawer or cabinet out of reach of children.